Is inflation coming back? Three routes to higher prices

 The greater source of mismeasurement, however, stems from the change in spending patterns during the pandemic.
 Covid-19 has forced a shift in spending.

 Consequently, the weights used in CPI indices - which are based on normal spending patterns - do not pick up the change in the more restricted Covid-19 economy.
-Since food prices accelerated and transport prices fell across almost all regions during the pandemic, this biases inflation down.
+Since food prices accelerated and transport prices fell across almost all regions during the pandemic this biases inflation down.
+Estimates from the IMF and our calculations suggest this is worth about 0.3 to 0.4 percentage points in the US.

 Clearly there is a problem here which is unique to the pandemic; however, it should fade as spending patterns return to normal in 2021.
 The distortion created by the coronavirus leads to a modest one-off understatement of inflation, but should not persist.